bweatherson/demons/latest-export.md

 It would be really terrible to answer the second question by saying "choose the shortest route".
 This wouldn't be obviously incorrect.
 But it would be useless, which in context is almost as bad.
 The second question is asking a question in what we might call non-ideal decision theory.^[I'm borrowing the term 'non-ideal' from work in political philosophy.
 See @Valentini2012 for a good survey of some relevant work, and @Mills2005 for an important critique of the centrality of ideal theory in political philosophy.
 Critics of ideal theory, like Mills and @Sen2006, argue that we shouldn't base non-ideal theory on ideal theory.
 I'm going to agree, but my focus is primarily in the other direction.
 I'm going to argue that it isn't a constraint on ideal theory that it is useful in constructing a non-ideal theory.]
 And a constraint on a non-ideal theory is that it is useful, in a way that "choose the shortest route" is useless.

 But this is the right answer to the first question.
 The shortest route is, kind of by definition in this case, the best choice.
 That's the ideal.
-An ideal decision theory should say to choose it.
+An ideal decision theory should say to choose it.^[The full list of cities in the Salesman problem is: `r str_c(our_gps$name, sep = "; ", collapse = "; ")`.]